Best Milk for Babies: a dietitian’s guide to safely introducing baby to milk

 If you’re not interested in all that data, here are the main considerations when introducing baby to milk:

-1. Babies were designed to grow optimally on breastmilk.
+- Babies were designed to grow optimally on breastmilk.
 So when considering milk for baby, it’s very important to make any transition slowly.
 Formulas replicate the breastmilk optimization as best as possible, so the same goes for the transition from baby formula to other foods.

-2. Milk for babies is important because they’re accustomed to getting their calories in liquid form.
+- Milk for babies is important because they’re accustomed to getting their calories in liquid form.
 You may not realize the significant contribution milk makes to the caloric intake of a baby.
 At 12 months, a child gets approximately 35-40% of their calories from milk.
 So it’s recommended that a child over 12 months continue drinking between 2-3 cups of milk.
 This is 314-461 calories.

-3. There are problematic differences between breastmilk and other milk for baby.
+- There are problematic differences between breastmilk and other milk for baby.
 Babies’ bodies have not yet developed to the point that they can regulate things like increased levels of sodium.
 Because of this, introducing baby to milk too early can be dangerous!
 If you look at the sodium levels, you’ll see that breastmilk is relatively low in sodium.
 As the body develops, the kidneys will be able to refilter sodium, but in early infancy we need to be careful about not feeding them food that they’re not yet ready to handle.

-Why not soy milk or goat’s milk or rice milk or…?
+why not soy milk or goat’s milk or rice milk or…?

 Many of my clients ask about other kinds of milk for baby, wondering when it’s okay to introduce these milk alternatives.
 Unfortunately, none of those milks alternatives are appropriate for children under two years of age (unless directed under medical or dietetic supervision).
-If a young child is no longer breastfeeding and is unable to drink whole cow’s milk, formula should be given.
+If a child is no longer breastfeeding and is unable to drink whole cow’s milk, formula should be given.

-• Goat’s milk is naturally low in folate.
+- Goat’s milk is naturally low in folate.
 If goat’s milk is offered to children it should be whole fat goat’s milk fortified with folic acid (synthetic folate).

-• Soy beverage is low in fat and slightly low in protein.
+- Soy beverage is low in fat and slightly low in protein.

-• Rice, almond, coconut, hemp, and pretty much all other milk alternatives are low in protein, fat, and calories.
+- Rice, almond, coconut, hemp, and pretty much all other milk alternatives are low in protein, fat, and calories.

 There have been cases where infants have developed nutrient deficiencies when they’ve been fed an inappropriate milk alternative without supervision by a nutrition professional.

-Why we recommend whole milk for babies
+why I always recommend whole milk for babies

 In the 70s, childhood obesity was on the rise.
 With good intentions to reduce this trend, some physicians started to recommend that infants be given skim (fat-free) milk.
 However, this study shows babies fed skim milk deplete their fat stores to maintain growth in length.
 Children need the fat for brain development and the additional calories fat provides for growth.

-How much milk should my baby drink?
+how much milk should baby drink?

 Milk, however, can be the exception.
-We don’t recommend forcing children to drink milk if they don’t like it.
+I don’t recommend forcing children to drink milk if they don’t like it.
 For those children, you’ll need to be more creative in offering dairy or alternatives in a way they’ll accept (example: cook oatmeal in milk instead of water).
 Alternatively, there are children who will happily guzzle milk all day long, to the point where they won’t eat much else.
 This means a milk restriction will be needed for those children.

 Too much of a good thing does exist!
 Children who drink more than 3 cups (750 ml or 24 oz) of milk a day are at higher risk of developing an iron deficiency.
 This is because:

-• milk is a low source of iron
+- milk is a low source of iron

-• calcium in milk can inhibit iron absorption
+- calcium in milk can inhibit iron absorption

-• high milk intake can lower intakes of other foods (some of which will be the high iron sources or sources of Vitamin C, which helps increase iron absorption)
+- high milk intake can lower intakes of other foods (some of which will be the high iron sources or sources of Vitamin C, which helps increase iron absorption)

 The bottom line?
 Older babies and toddlers should be drinking between 2 to 3 cup (500-750 ml) each day.

-Conclusion – is milk best for babies?
+conclusion – is milk for babies?

 Historically, this question would not have popped into anyone’s minds.
 In today’s Western culture, most mothers wean a lot earlier than our ancestors would have.